Cuda-Chen/cuda-chen.github.io/_posts/2020-05-03-Add-Google-Analytics-to-Jekyll-Minima-Theme-Simplified.md

 So you want to get some statistics about your blog, but you don't want to install any plugins because you are too lazy and afraid of security issues.
-What's more, you are using static site generator, which means many of itmes are just files.
+What's more, you are using static site generator, which means many of items are just files.

 As a matter of fact, Google Analytics lets you get the statistics of your site by